-Regarding the bodies with management function, they are represented by the Management Committee which consists of Bank's Directors, respectively the CEO, a First Deputy CEO, the Deputy CEO and the CRO Executive Director which are appointed by the Board of Administrators and approved by the National Bank of Romania.
-The CEO, the First Deputy CEO and the Deputy CEO First hold also the position of Members of the Board of Administration of the Bank.
+Regarding the bodies with management function, they are represented by the Management Committee which consists of Bank's Directors, respectively the CEO, a First Deputy CEO and the 2 (two) Deputy CEO which are appointed by the Board of Administrators and approved by the National Bank of Romania.
+The CEO and the First Deputy CEO hold also the position of Members of the Board of Administrators of the Bank.
 The Meetings of the Management Committee are very frequent, the Committee having responsibilities for the management of the current activity of the Bank.

-As of 31.12.2021, the structure of the Management Committee was the following:
+As of 31.12.2022, the structure of the Management Committee was the following: